New Search Printable Summary Slide Show Report Error

 Landscape Uses:

-Attract beneficial insects, Cut flower or foliage, Perennial border
+Attract beneficial insects, Attract butterflies, Cut flower or foliage, Perennial border

 Additional Info:

-Cultivars shown or on campus may include C. 'Sonnenkind', C. 'Sunburst', C. 'Sunfire'.
-Most cvs. have relatively few large ray florets (look-a-likes may include cultivars of G. aristata and G. x grandiflora).
+Google.
+Cultivars shown or on campus may include C. 'Sonnenkind' (larger fewer rays with dark red bases), C. 'Sunburst' (extra ray florets), C. 'Sunfire' (ray with dark red bases and tips more incised).
+Most cvs. have relatively few large ray florets (look-a-likes may include cultivars of Gaillardia aristata and G. x grandiflora).

 Leaf Morphology: